 Our mission is to mitigate the damage done to the wild population through the progress of humans.
-Our plan is to acquire property to operate a wildlife hospital, free of charge, so that we can give something back to the animals that are harmed.
+Our plan is to continue to expand our wildlife facility.

 How We Help